ucdavis-bioinformatics-training/2018-Dec-Genome-Assembly/nanopore.md

     sbatch -J canu.jli run_canu.sh jli

-Because of the all to all overlap step, canu runs much slower than other packages that do not include the error correction step.
+Because of the error correction step, canu runs much slower than other packages that do not include the error correction step.

 ---